belgvr/Model-Chooser-Plus/README.md

 **Version**: 1.1
 **Author**: Ribas
 **Description**: A major improvement of AlienMario's 2020 Playermodel Chooser, offering expanded functionality, enhanced customization, and more efficient handling.
+Credits to the original author and the original project, here: https://github.com/Alienmario/ModelChooser

 ## Features and Improvements